Amazon’s New Deferred Transactions Policy: What Sellers Need to Know

 How Finaloop handles these changes

 As an ecommerce bookkeeping service and Amazon accounting software, Finaloop automatically syncs and reconciles your Amazon transactions in real-time.
 Since our native integration with Amazon relies on Amazon’s Finances API, our reports align with the updated Summary & Transaction reports.
-That means, starting November 2024, transactions are recorded in Finaloop's P&L on the release date (and may be different than what you see in your Amazon Sales Dashboard).
+That means, from November 2024, transactions are recorded in Finaloop's P&L on the release date (and may be different than what you see in your Amazon Sales Dashboard).

 There are two main reasons we follow this method:

-1. To stay reconciled with Amazon’s Summary & Transaction reports.
+- To stay reconciled with Amazon’s Summary & Transaction reports.

-2. Amazon’s API does not provide deferred transaction data, only release dates.
+- Amazon’s API does not provide deferred transaction data, only release dates.
 We’re in contact with Amazon’s development team, who confirmed they’re working on API updates for deferred transactions, but there’s no timeline yet.

-Since Amazon is delaying the recognition of sales by about one week, sales proceeds that were received and held by Amazon during the last week of 2024, and were released in January 2025, will appear only in Amazon's January 2025 reports.
-As a result, these sales proceeds will now be reflected in the January 2025 P&L report, and not December 2024.
+For example, sales proceeds that were received and held by Amazon during the last week of 2025, and were released in January 2026, will appear only in Amazon's January 2026 reports.
+As a result, these sales proceeds will now be reflected in the January 2026 P&L report, and not December 2025.

 How does this affect my tax return?

-You have two options for handling your 2024 tax return.
+You have two options for handling your tax return.

 Tip: We recommend consulting with your CPA to determine the most appropriate approach, taking into account the potential impact on your business and tax reporting, and how material this impact is from a cash tax perspective.